microsoft/AI-For-Beginners/lessons/4-ComputerVision/06-IntroCV/README.md

 In our [OpenCV Notebook](OpenCV.ipynb), we give some examples of when computer vision can be used to perform specific tasks:

 * **Pre-processing a photograph of Braille book**.
-We focus on how we can use thresholding, feature detection, perspective transformation and numpy manipulations to separate individual Braille symbols for further classification by a neural network.
+We focus on how we can use thresholding, feature detection, perspective transformation and NumPy manipulations to separate individual Braille symbols for further classification by a neural network.

 ![Braille Image](data/braille.jpeg) | ![Braille Image Pre-processed](images/braille-result.png) | ![Braille Symbols](images/braille-symbols.png)
 ----|-----|-----